 - Add to a discussion they’re participating in.
 They’re more likely to remember me and connect

 LinkedIn can be a powerful lead generation tool, when used well (not by just trying to get more LinkedIn connections, for no real reason).
-Download our 8 page guide to getting more leads from LinkedIn it's free and waiting for you.
+Download our 8 page guide to getting more leads from LinkedIn, it's free and waiting for you to download right now.
 Click here for instant access (email address required).

-I’d like to add you to my professional network – My repsonse.
+I’d like to add you to my professional network – My response.

 How should I deal with connection requests from people I don’t know?

 LinkedIn says to only connect with people you know well.
 To me, this is like saying go to a networking event and only speaking to people that you know well – it’s missing the point.
 Your response needs to be in line with your personal strategy for using Social Media (you have got one, right?).

 - If somebody has asked nicely and explained their request, I’ll very probably connect.